Call for Papers 2025

 The SLS provides a positive inclusive environment for legal academics at whatever stage of their career to engage with each other and learn valuable lessons from a diverse and inclusive community of legal scholars.
 Doctoral students are very welcome and are encouraged to submit papers for consideration in the Subject Sections Programme.

+If you are interested in delivering a paper or organising a panel, please submit your paper abstract or panel (maximum of 3 speakers) details by 11:59pm UK time on Friday 4 April 2025.
 All abstracts and panel details must be submitted through the Oxford Abstracts conference system which can be accessed using the button below – and following the instructions (select ‘Track’ for the relevant subject section).

-Those wishing to present a paper should submit a title and abstract of around 300 words.
+Those wishing to present a paper should submit a title and abstract of 300 words.
 Those wishing to propose a panel should submit a document outlining the theme and rationale for the panel and the names of the proposed speakers (who must have agreed to participate) and their abstracts.
-Sessions are 90 minutes in length and we recommend panels of a maximum of three speakers, though the conference organisers reserve the right to add speakers to panels in the interest of balance and diversity.
+Sessions are 90 minutes in length and so we recommend panels of a maximum of three speakers, though the conference organisers reserve the right to add speakers to panels in the interests of balance and diversity.

 As the SLS is keen to ensure that as many members with good quality papers as possible can present, we discourage speakers from presenting more than one paper at the conference.
 When you submit an abstract via Oxford Abstracts you will be asked to note if you are also responding to calls for papers or panels from other sections.

-Decisions on papers and proposals being included in the programme will be released by the end of April 2024.
-All speakers will then need to book and pay to attend the conference and will have to register for the conference by Friday 14 June 2024 (more information on ticket prices is available here) to secure their place within the programme.
+Decisions on papers and proposals being included in the programme will be released by the end of Friday 2 May 2025.
+All speakers will then need to book and pay to attend the conference and will have to register for the conference by Friday 13 June 2025 (more information on ticket prices is available here) to secure their place within the programme.

 If you do have any queries on the call for papers, please email Sarah Byrne on slsconference@mosaicevents.co.uk or call +44 (0) 1904 702165.